No Fee Unless You Win

 If you have children or are responsible for their care, you certainly want to keep them as safe as possible when they are riding in the car and comply with Illinois law regarding car seats.
 These laws establish things like the direction children should face and the type of seat they should be in.

 Unfortunately, children can suffer injuries in car accidents even if they are in the correct type of seat.
-In the event that your child has been hurt in a crash, you should contact an Edwardsville auto accident lawyer at Walton Telken Injury Attorneys as soon as possible.
+In the event that your child has been hurt in a crash, you should contact an Edwardsville auto accident lawyer at Walton Telken Bragee Injury Attorneys as soon as possible.
 We will review the facts of your case at no cost to you and determine whether you have a claim.

 Illinois’ Child Passenger Protection Act sets out the requirements for car seats in the state and requires that children under eight be secured in an appropriate child restraint system.
 Furthermore, parents or guardians of children under eight are required to provide an appropriate child restraint system to anyone who transports their children.